technicalagilecoach/SudokuSolver/Notes.md

 # Notes

-## Bugs

 ## To Do
+- finish implementation of basic strategies
-- make project ready to publish
+  - extend pointing pairs to triplets
-  - find a name for the project
-  - decide on a license before publishing on GitHub
-  - polish the code to make the GitHub-repo public
-  - remove data from git retrospectively, e.g. puzzle files, this notes, ...
-- use typealiases to make code more readable
+  - check if all elements of the basic strategies from https://www.sudokuwiki.org/Sudoku.htm are covered
+  - identify relevant puzzles for each strategy and improve tests
   - clean up/refactor
     - naked tuples
     - hidden tuples
     - BoxLineReduction
     - PointingPairs
-- clean up naked and hidden tuples (identify relevant puzzles for each)
-  - more example puzzles needed
 - improve statistics, error checking and debug support
-  - which strategies are needed might also depend on the order in which the strategies are executed!
+  - should be helpful -> locate the problematic code as precisely as possible
+  - detect when puzzle can not be solved -> none of the strategies helps
+  - detect errors -> puzzle got into an inconsistent state
+  - statistics can be activated on demand (impact on solver performance)
+  - detailed diagnostics can be activated on demand (impact on solver performance)
   - clean up code for printing solutions in DebugOutput -> currently not used
-  - should be helpful
+- make project ready to publish
+    - find a name for the project
-  - can be activated on demand (impact on solver performance)
+    - decide on a license before publishing on GitHub
-  - tradeoff with different diagnostic levels
-- in InputSolver.RunSolver all puzzles are run through the solver before any output is written
-  - consider calling solver and writing output puzzle after puzzle
-- parallel execution when many puzzles are processed
-- perform pruning etc. only based on actually changed cells
+    - polish the code to make the GitHub-repo public
+    - remove data from git retrospectively, e.g. puzzle files, this notes, ...

 ## Done
 - removed deprecated code for naked and hidden pairs